liyw420/GC-4DGS/README.md

-# FS4DGS: Few-shot Dynamic Novel View Synthesis using Gaussian Splatting
+# Geometry-Consistent 4D Gaussian Splatting for Sparse Dynamic View Synthesis

-**This repository is the official implementation of "FS4DGS: Few-shot Dynamic Novel View Synthesis using Gaussian Splatting".** In this paper, we propose XXX.
+**This repository is the official implementation of "Geometry-Consistent 4D Gaussian Splatting for Sparse Dynamic View Synthesis".** In this paper, we propose XXX.

 ## Get started